Lanzhou Gansu, China Travel Guide

 Many Lanzhou Beef Noodle shops and other local eateries remain open late, catering to those seeking a late supper after nighttime activities.

-The night markets provide excellent opportunities for observing local life and culture after dark, offering an energetic and authentic glimpse into Lanzhou's evening pulse.
+The after-dark markets provide excellent opportunities for observing local life and culture after dark, offering a dynamic and authentic glimpse into Lanzhou's evening pulse.

 Hostels and popular night markets are great places to meet other travelers or locals, especially if you are open to cultural exchange and conversation.